 There are some things to consider if you choose a free WordPress theme.
 For instance, there are limited support options available for free themes.
-If you have questions about something you are setting up, you will have to search for the answer from others who have used the same theme, rather than by getting hands-on help from the developers.
+If you have questions about something you are setting up, you will have to search for the answer from others who have used the same theme, rather than getting hands-on help from the developers.
 Also, there are often not as many options for extra features.
-With many of the free themes, you will get everything you need to have a fully-functioning, albeit basic site.
-There will be little options for customizations.
+With many of the free themes, you will get everything you need to have a fully functioning, albeit basic site.
+There will be a few options for customizations.

 WPBeginner offers an in-depth analysis of the pros and cons of free and paid WordPress themes that will help you to make the decision about which direction you’d like to go through when searching for your theme.

 Are you looking for a pre-built theme or would you rather customize your site?
 There are thousands of pre-built themes available, both free and paid, but if you’re more interested in customizing your site to match what you have in mind, two very highly recommended options are Beaver Builder and Divi Theme.

 Are you comfortable with troubleshooting issues that come up or would you prefer to have an expert take over and figure out what’s wrong and how to fix it?
 If you prefer more hands-on help addressing issues that arise, you should plan on purchasing a theme that comes with technical support.
 This kind of assistance is often not available with free themes, so make sure to find a theme that you can purchase and review the terms of the theme to make sure that the support you want is offered by the developer.

 Aesthetics: What Do You Want Your Site to Look Like?